 • Do incorporate live plants into your décor.
 As with any accessory, you don’t want to overdo it and create a jungle in your home, but nothing provides lush color and texture like gorgeous potted plants do.

 • Don’t paint your dining room blue — the color blue is an appetite suppressant!
 Do make sure the area rug under your dining table is large enough for chairs to be pulled away and still be on the rug, and that it isn’t too thick to impede chairs pushing away from the table.

 • Do hang your dining room chandelier 32 to 36 inches above the table.
 Any lower and it will interfere with the tablescape, but any higher and the light will be too far away.
 And while you’re measuring, be sure the distance from the dining table to the wall or piece of furniture behind the chairs is a minimum 36 inches.

 • Do make sure your home is yours and not the designer’s.
 This is one of our key missions at Tracy Lynn Studio — we always want to make sure our clients’ personalities and lifestyles are reflected in their homes.

 Want to turn your house from a “don’t” to a “do”?
-Contact us for a complimentary consultation.
+Contact our San Diego interior design firm for a complimentary consultation.